Home

 As you approach Simpson Bay a still active volcano greets you with a continuous spew of ash, smoke, and small rocks.
 Depending on wind direction the ash and smoke will cover you and stick to any sun cream you have put on.
 The Rabaul caldera, is a large volcano on the tip of the Gazelle Peninsula in East New Britain, Papua New Guinea, and derives its name from the town of Rabaul inside the caldera.
 The caldera has many sub-vents, Tavurvur being the most well known for its devastating eruptions over Rabaul.

-In 1937, Vulcan and Tavurvur erupted simultaneously, killing 507 people.
-This event led to the founding of the Rabaul Volcano Observatory, which watches over the many active volcanoes on Papua New Guinea.
-One eruption over several days in March 2008 released a plume of ash and water vapour that drifted northwest over the Bismarck Sea.
 The streets and paths of 'New Rabaul' are covered by ash and the gigantic eruption that occurred in 1994 spewed ash, rock and lava from the twin peaks again, covering Old Rabaul with layers upon layers of volcanic debris and turning their once thriving village into an eerie dwelling of abandoned relics and destroyed homes.
 It erupted again in 2006 and in 2014 but without the devastating effects of the 1994 explosions.
 While the mountain is completely unpredictable, it is estimated that the next big eruption will be in the 2050s.
 The new Rabaul lies on the edge of the Caldera in Kokopo

 After breakfast, we were marshalled on deck two and then shoehorned 12 persons at a time into small, non air-conditioned mini buses.
 It was very crowded and almost unbearably hot as we made our way up lava ash roads to a local village selling goods.
 They were happy people but to our culture, living in 3rd world conditions.
 The men and women had bright red mouths from chewing betel nut and terrible teeth but the men entertained us with singing, before our feisty tour guide had us all bundled back into the shoebox for our next stop at Simpson Bay and the slopes of Mt Tavurvur.
 Scalding water bubbled out of the fissures and ran into the sea.
 The thick carpet of pumice and ash made this area look barren.
 Next stop was the volcano monitoring station, which overlooked the harbour and had ongoing seismic machines monitoring this volatile area.
 Last stop was the Japanese, submarine supply tunnels which were cut into the cliffs during WW2.
 About 30 metres from shore, the water dropped abruptly on a sheer face, to around 300 metres depth, making it an ideal place to resupply submarines.
 Back to the ship and the relief of air-conditioning.